w3f/research/docs/polkadot/networking/1-overview.md

 The are three main networking protocols we require for Polkadot as follows:

-i) GRANDPA gossping
+i) GRANDPA gossiping

-ii) Parachain networking, which includes
-* gossiping parachain blocks
-* sending/ receiving erasure coded pieces
+ii) Parachain networking, which includes: gossiping parachain blocks and sending/ receiving erasure coded pieces

 iii) Interchain message-passing